adam-sroka/website/content/blog/printing/index.md

 [^2]: Although my script currently requires Python 3, I might rewrite it to be compatible with Python 2 that comes as standard on Macs.
 EDIT: Apparently, [macOS stopped coming with Python 2 from this year](https://docs.python.org/3/using/mac.html), so I guess less work for me.

-[^3]: Interestinglty, the data files weren't kept for a continuous range of latest printed files, as I would've assumed, but there were some gaps in between — I might explore that in the future.
+[^3]: Interestingly, the data files weren't kept for a continuous range of latest printed files, as I would've assumed, but there were some gaps in between — I might explore that in the future.

 [^4]: Thanks to this, "bad guys" like whistleblowers can ["thankfully" end up in jail](https://www.bbc.com/future/article/20170607-why-printers-add-secret-tracking-dots)!